-You have great choices; whether it's a Broadway touring show at The Gallo Center for the Arts, SLaM on Rye (the poetry slam competition), or a Tony Award winner at the Prospect Theater Project.
+You have great options to choose from, whether it's a Broadway touring show at the Gallo Center for the Arts, SLaM on RyE (a poetry slam competition), or a Tony Award winner at Prospect Theater Project.

 Explore Fine Arts in Modesto’s Art Galleries

-Unravel the beauty of the Mistlin Gallery, which features new exhibits on a monthly basis, or try the Third Thursday Art Walk, which occurs every month of the year and allows you to wine, dine, and tour downtown's eclectic art galleries.
+You can also check out the Third Thursday Art Walk, which occurs every month of the year and allows you to wine, dine, and tour Downtown Modesto's eclectic art galleries.

 When it comes to celebration, Modesto is ever-ready to come together and have a fete.

-Don’t Forget to Take the Almond Blossom Cruise
+Embark on the Modesto Almond Blossom Cruise

 Imagine thousands upon thousands of pink and white blooms stretched over the hills to as far as the eyes can see.

-Every year from mid of February to the middle of March in Modesto, you will get that when you visit Modesto and take the You-Drive Almond Blossom Cruise.
+Every year from mid-February to the middle of March, you will get that when you visit Modesto and take the Almond Blossom Cruise.

-Make sure to stop and pick up a milk shake or an almond brittle.
+Make sure to stop and pick up a milkshake or an almond brittle.

-Drive Through California’s Heart
+Drive through California’s Heart

-Modesto is known for its most robust car culture.
-Imagine 1400 cars stretching over the main track for a mile along the streets of downtown.
+Imagine 1,400 cars stretching over the main track for a mile along the streets of Modesto's downtown area.

 June is not the only month when car shows and parades are held.

-The whole city is all geared up throughout the year with at least two car shows each month.
+The whole city is all geared up throughout the year, with at least two car shows each month.

-So, don’t miss the chance to munch on grilled salmon, oysters and sushi if you find them on the menu.
+So, don’t miss the chance to munch on grilled salmon, oysters, and sushi if you find them on the menu.

 There are major chances that you will find absolutely delectable almond dishes in almost all the restaurants.

-Modesto also has gastropubs and brew pubs with excellent food and live entertainment.
+Modesto also has gastropubs and brewpubs with excellent food and live entertainment.

-Be Active with Sports and Recreational Activities
+Get Active with Sports and Recreational Activities